Wollw/Cellular-Polymaton/README.md

 If defined the state will be shifted out to a shift register (like the 74HC595) using the definitions below.

-	#define CFG_SHIFT_REGISTER_COUNT <int>
-The number of shift registers chained together.

 	#define CFG_SHIFT_REGISTER_PIN_COUNT
-The number of output pins on the shift register.
-For example, the 74HC595 has 8 pins.
+The total number of pins between all the shift registers including unused pins.
+If you have three 74HC595 shift registers then this number will be 24 because 8 * 3 is 24.

 	#define	CFG_SHIFT_DDR	<DDRn>
 	#define	CFG_SHIFT_PORT	<PORTn>